Sigmmma/c20/src/content/hr/hr-ek/hr-tool/readme.md

 **HR-Tool** (**tool.exe**), is a [command-line][] utility used to compile data into [tags][], and tags into [maps][map].
 It was released as a part of the [Halo Reach Editing Kit][hr-ek] by 343 Industries in 2021.
 Users can also run Tool commands in [Foundation][hr-foundation] where commands can be filtered and favorited.

+Users should note that whilst HR Tool includes several legacy commands for creating render, collision and physics models, the expected workflow is to use the Import command which uses the granny format.

 # Tips
 * If an invalid command is typed into tool then tool will print a list of commands that have the same starting character as what was typed in.
 This means that if we type `tool s` into command prompt then tool will only output commands that start with the letter s.